mr-frank1216/Data-Dynamos-Project/README.md

 2. Percentage of women dead/having a recurring lymph node 43.5%
 3. It is observable from the visuals that the percentage of patients with tumor grade 2 was the highest at 64.72%
 4. We observe that the number of patient in post menopausal stage was highest at 57.13% against 42.2% of premenopausal stage.
+---

+#### RECOMMENDATION
+(1.)
+From the visualization women of the age of 76 have a higher positive node showing that older women are more suceptible to cancer.
+Consequently, women in this category need to schedule regular appointment with an oncologist to mitigate against, and grossly reduce the possibility of recoccurence of positive lymph nodes.
+(2.)
+It is recommended that comprehensive sensitization and education for women about the causes, symptoms and effects of positive lymphatic nodes in women be carried out regularly.

+$${\color{red}Welcome}$$
+<style>welcome{color:Blue;}</style>